0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 When the VM executes an `END` operation, it does the following:
 1. Removes a tuple `(blk, prnt, f1)` from the block stack table.
 2. Removes a tuple `(prnt, current_block_hash, nxt, f0)` from the block hash table, where $nxt=0$ if the next operation is either `END` or `REPEAT`, and $1$ otherwise.
-2. Reads the hash result from the hash co-processor (as described [here](#Program-block-hashing)) using `blk + 7` as row addres in the auxiliary hashing table.
+2. Reads the hash result from the hash co-processor (as described [here](#Program-block-hashing)) using `blk + 7` as row address in the auxiliary hashing table.
 4. If $h_5 = 1$ (i.e., we are exiting a *loop* block), pops the value off the top of the stack and verifies that the value is $0$.
 5. Verifies that `group_count` register is set to $0$.

 #### HALT operation
-Before an `HALT` operation is executed by the VM, the VM copies values in $h_0, ..., h_3$ registers to the next row as illustrated in the diagram below:
+Before a `HALT` operation is executed by the VM, the VM copies values in $h_0, ..., h_3$ registers to the next row as illustrated in the diagram below:

 ![](https://hackmd.io/_uploads/H1UZhCY_5.png)